Curriculum Intent Statement

 - Physical Education

-When preparing medium term plans, staff consider the following areas:
+When preparing medium term and long-term plans, staff consider the following areas:

-- What wider skills do we want the children to have developed by the end of each theme, supporting future learning and life skills?
+- What wider skills do we want the children to have developed, supporting future learning and life skills?

 - What factual/topical areas will be covered, enhancing the development of knowledge and cultural capital?